marcosfpr/marcosfpr.github.io/_posts/brief-introduction-to-information-retrieval/2021-27-03-brief-introduction-to-information-retrieval.md

 ## Queries

-According to Wives, IR refers to the user's act of specifying and describing the information he needs, together with the search system techniques used to retrieve that information.
+Formally, IR refers to the user's act of specifying and describing the information he needs, together with the search system techniques used to retrieve that information.
 However, it is not an easy task to determine what is really relevant to users, since a user may not have a detailed description about his search object.
 But, in information retrieval systems design, we need to assume that the users can describe sufficiently, through a query, what they need, despite these humans factors.

 Thus, for demo purposes, we will define some queries to perform in our small corpus.
 These queries are interpreted as user needs, and is a user task to translate his necessities to a effective query that will be executed in the search system.

 | User Needs                                                                                                                                                       |
 |------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Which team is the 1994 World Cup champion?                                                                                                                       |
 | Which soccer player has the highest number of participations in World Cups?                                                                                      |
 | I want to know about World Cup finals.                                                                                                                           |

 So far we have looked at the basic design of a search system from a high level perspective.
 Now, let's deep dive into some implementation concepts of IR systems.